U.S. sues Bank of America over

 The case is U.S. ex rel.
 O‘Donnell v.
 Bank of America Corp et al, U.S, District Court, Southern District of New York, No. 12-01422.

-Additional reporting by Rick Rothacker in Charlotte, North Carolina and Aruna Viswanatha in Washington, D.C.; Editing by Lisa Von Ahn, Tim Dobbyn, Steve Orlofsky and Ron Popeski
+Reporting by Jonathan Stempel in New York; Additional reporting by Rick Rothacker in Charlotte, North Carolina and Aruna Viswanatha in Washington, D.C.; Editing by Lisa Von Ahn, Tim Dobbyn and Steve Orlofsky